asktami/sessionhero-app/README.md

 - can see their schedule, i.e. list of sessions they plan on attending

-- they can filter their schedule by day or track
+- can filter their schedule by day or track

 Works with [https://github.com/asktami/sessionhero-api](https://github.com/asktami/sessionhero-api).